WFP to expand emergency response in Sudan to avert famine

 A little girl is assessesd at a WFP-supported health centre in the Philippe neighbourhood in Port Sudan (Photo: © WFP/Abubakar Garelnabei)

 The UN World Food Programme (WFP) is urgently expanding its emergency food and nutrition assistance in war-torn Sudan amid the looming threat of famine, as conditions for civilians deteriorate and fighting intensifies in battle zones like El Fasher and Khartoum.
-Addressing the UN Security Council session on Sudan in New York on Tuesday, WFP Assistant Executive Director Stephen Omollo reminded the council that “this is the first time the Committee has confirmed a famine for more than seven years, and only the third time since the global monitoring system was launched 20 years ago”.
+Addressing the UN Security Council session on Sudan in New York yesterday, WFP Assistant Executive Director Stephen Omollo reminded the council that “this is the first time the Committee has confirmed a famine for more than seven years, and only the third time since the global monitoring system was launched 20 years ago”.

 In a subsequent statement, the UN food agency says it is scaling up to provide life-saving food and nutrition assistance to an additional five million people by the end of this year, doubling the number of people WFP had planned to support at the start of 2024.